Concert day protocols

 If you know in advance that you are unable to sing in a concert please let the Secretary know as soon as possible; names of those intending to sing are needed in advance to ensure accurate seating.

 We are lucky to have purpose-designed staging in Holy Trinity Church, which means that all singers should be able to see the conductor without problems.
 This is unpacked and assembled on the Friday morning prior to a concert by a band of volunteers.
 A few people are also needed to arrange the chairs.

 Staging and chairs are all dismantled/stacked immediately after the concert so that the church can be used for services the next day.

 On the Monday morning after the concert the staging is returned to its storage place.
+Again, volunteers are needed to help with tis operation.
 (See also the final item below)

 Help is essential for all four of these processes.
 With plenty of helpers, ten to twelve, women as well as men, each task takes just over half an hour.
-The helpers usually have coffee together in the church coffee room after the Friday and Monday sessions - a good chance to meet choir members from other voice parts.
+The helpers usually have coffee together in the church coffee room after the Friday and Monday sessions so it's a good chance to meet choir members from other voice parts.
 Volunteers are asked to sign up to help over the last few Monday practices.

 This is held in Holy Trinity church on the afternoon of a concert day, from about 2.30pm to 5.00pm, and with the orchestra, if applicable.
 Exact times for the rehearsal vary and are announced in the last Monday practices.